 - Download your kids favorite show or game on your phone.
 Be sure you take a fully charged extra travel battery pack.

 - Take a favorite toy or blanket if you can make it fit in the backpack.
+These are some of the best airplane toys for toddlers.
+While you are at it, you can also check some great edc backpacks.

 - Stickers and small pads are good to use at rest time.